Housing Act of 1937: Actions

 The Housing Act of 1937 sought to eliminate what President Franklin Delano Roosevelt described as "habitations which not only fail to provide the physical benefits of modern civilization but breed disease and impair the health of future generations."

+The act had been successfully lobbied for by the New York City tenants' City-Wide Tenants Council and other public housing advocates of the time.

 The legislation outlined four goals: providing housing, renewing existing living areas, decreasing density and the construction of sustainable communities.

 In order to deflect accusations of socialism and to protect private developers from competition, the act required the demolition of the same number of units of housing as would be built.
-Furthermore it severely restricted the income of people who could reside in the new housing.It also limited the amount that could be spent to build the housing to $5000 per unit, which was very low even at that time.
+Furthermore, it severely restricted the income of people who could reside in the new housing.
+It also limited the amount that could be spent to build the housing to $5000 per unit, which was very low even at that time.
 These construction projects were carried out by local housing authorities with the federal government providing the funding.
 Between 1939 and 1943, 160,000 units were constructed.
 Only 10,000 more units were constructed by 1948.

+However a basis for receiving these subsidies was that the housing project was segregated by race.

 Outcomes

 While the Housing Act of 1937 looked to solve American housing issues, it became marred by inequalities and problems.
 The main problem that rose from the legislation was the power given to the local governments.
-The Federal government let the local governments and voters decided on where and how to use the federal funding.
+The Federal government let the local governments and voters decide on where and how to use the federal funding.
 This led to local governments maintaining segregationist housing policies as well as allowing many public housing locations to become neglected.